gnikxela0328/thief-crate-1/README.md

 Power it on like a normal computer and it is ready to go!
 <br />
 <br />
-If you wish to use the device wirelessly for file transfer (or other things) use nmap.
+If you wish to use the device wirelessly for file transfer (or other things), and want to know its address, use nmap.

 <br />
 ** Make sure you have permission to probe on your network